 When you have fulfilled all degree requirements, you will earn your Harvard University degree: Master of Liberal Arts (ALM) in Extension Studies, Field: Bioengineering and Nanotechnology.
 Degrees are awarded in November, March, and May, with the annual Harvard Commencement ceremony in May.

-For information about special academic opportunities, student privileges, and policies, see Completing Your Degree.
+Learn more information about special academic opportunities, student privileges, policies, and completing your degree.